-Marzouk Mejri is a Tunisian songwriter and musician, he is considered one of the greatest percussionists living in Italy.
-He was born in Tebourba, about 30 km from the capital Tunis, in a family of musicians; his father was a famous snare player as well as a darbouka player.
-For 18 years he has been living in Naples, Italy, where he has collaborated with numerous famous musicians: Daniele Sepe, James Senese, Eduardo De Crescenzo, 99 Posse, Peppe Barra and many others…
+Marzouk Mejri is a Tunisian songwriter and musician, he is considered one of the greatest percussionists currently living in Italy.
+He was born in Tebourba, about 30 km from the capital Tunis, into a family of musicians.
+His father was a famous snare and darbouka player.
+For now 18 years he has been living in Naples, Italy, where he has collaborated with numerous famous musicians: Daniele Sepe, James Senese, Eduardo De Crescenzo, 99 Posse, Peppe Barra and many others…

-Besides his work as musician, Marzouk is the leader of a Slow Food centre in Tebourba, Tunisia, where he helps to support a traditional hand-worked ancient grained couscous.
+Besides his work as musician, Marzouk is the leader of a Slow Food centre in Tebourba, Tunisia, where he helps to support a traditional, hand-worked, ancient grain couscous manufacture.
 Slow Food Tebourba sponsored the Music Festival in Tunisia, where his band Fanfara Station performed recently.

-Fanfara Station is a celebration with a Balkan brass band, an entire North African rhythm section and contemporary electro Dance beats.
-It’s a dance party created live by only three musicians thanks to the use of loop stations for live over-dubbing.
-The stage is filled with instruments: percussion: scascika, tar, bendir, darbuka and tabla next to the trumpet, trombone, clarinet and three Tunisian woodwinds: the nay, mizued and zocra.
+Fanfara Station is a music celebration which can only be described as sounding like a Balkan brass band, an entire North African rhythm section with a generous dash of contemporary electro dance beats.
+It’s a huge dance party created live by only three musicians thanks to the use of loop stations for live over-dubbing.
+The stage is filled with instruments: percussion: scascika, tar, bendir, darbuka and tabla next to the trumpet, trombone, clarinet and three Tunisian woodwinds: the ney, mizued and zocra.
 Then there are dozens of wires connecting loop stations, controllers and an array of effects pedals.
-A myriad of acoustic and electric sounds dialogue and sustain the voice of singer and song writer Marzouk Mejri.
+A myriad of acoustic and electric sounds accompany the voice of singer and song writer Marzouk Mejri.

-The brass of Fanfara Station bring folk blues and Balkan accents into a electro acoustic North African universe represented by layers of percussion instruments, woodwinds and singing.
+The brass sound of Fanfara Station brings folk blues and Balkan accents into an electro acoustic North African universe, represented by layers of percussion instruments, woodwinds and singing.
 Modern folk sensibilities are threaded into a contemporary electronic dance fabric.

 Links: Facebook page